-SparkleShare creates special folders on your computer that will be automatically kept in sync with a server and other connected clients.
+SparkleShare creates special folders on your computer that automatically kept in sync with a server and other connected clients.
 Each time you add, update or delete a file SparkleShare sends the update to the server and all other connected clients.
 This works very similar to Google Drive, Microsoft OneBox and DropBox, but with SparkleShare you have the freedom you use any server.
 What's interesting about SparkleShare is that it is using Git as the backend.
 It is basically a Git client combined with a directory watcher service.
 Each time you add, change or delete files, SparkleShare automatically commits and pushes the changes to the remote Git repository.

 SparkleShare is available for Windows, macOS and Linux.
 Visit the homepage to see the installation instructions.

 In this tutorial I use the Windows version of SparkleShare and connect it to a self-hosted Gitea Git server on a VPS running with Ubuntu 18.04.
 This is the server you end up with when you followed my previous tutorials about setting up a VPS and Gitea.

 You don't necessarily have to set up your own server, SparkleShare works with any Git service that provides Git over SSH access, like BitBucket and GitHub.

 On Windows, you download the

 .msi file and start it to install SparkleShare.
 Start SparkleShare and you see a little icon in the task bar.

 As mentioned before SparkleShare is using Git as the backend.
 Because of this, you have to first create a Git repository on the server that you want to sync with.
 On my self-hosted Gitea server I create a new project and call it

 test.
 It is reachable with this URL:

 Next we have to add the public key of SparkleShare to the Git server.
 Right click on the SparkleShare application icon, then select SparkleShare -> Client ID -> Copy to Clipboard.